 An employer may file only one Form 1095-C per employee, which means, for example, that if different divisions have different benefits, and an employee moves between divisions during the year, the employer will need to consolidate data onto one 1095-C form.
-However, each employer must file its own Form 1095-C, so if an employee moves from one employer to another within a controlled group, each employer must prepare a Form 1095-C. If the employee moves from one employer within the controlled group to another during the month, the employer for whom the employee worked the greatest number of hours during the month should report on that employee's offer of coverage and any coverage for that month.
+However, each employer must file its own Form 1095-C, so if an employee moves from one employer to another within a controlled group, each employer must prepare a Form 1095-C. If the employee moves from one employee worked the greatest number of hours during the month, the employee for whom the employee worked the greatest number of hours during the month should report on that employee's offer of coverage and any coverage for that month.